jayminwest/TeachNicheOfficial/ai_docs/issues/AUTH_TESTING_IMPLEMENTATION.md

 We have successfully built on these patterns to implement proper Suspense boundaries for all components using `useSearchParams()`.
 This should resolve the build errors related to missing Suspense boundaries.

 Next steps:
-1. Complete the remaining test files for authentication services and components
+1. Complete and refine the remaining test files for authentication services and components
-2. Implement E2E tests for authentication flows
-3. Ensure all tests pass consistently in CI environment
+2. Run all tests to ensure they pass consistently
+3. Measure test coverage to ensure it meets the >80% requirement
+4. Set up CI environment to run all tests automatically
+5. Document any remaining edge cases or limitations

 According to our project documentation in `ai_docs/core/OVERVIEW.md`, we follow a "Testing First" approach with "Complete Test Coverage" for all user journeys.
 This issue addresses remaining gaps in our testing strategy for authentication.